 - Finally, select how often to run the report.
 Typically, users generate scorecard reports weekly or monthly and provide them to multiple levels within the organization to provide objective data about the overall performance.

-Scorecard Scoring
+Scorecard Metrics

 All scores are generated on a scale of 0-100 with scores in the Excellent range for each metric earning the highest value.

 The Citrix End User Experience Score categories are displayed below.
 Each report threshold can be adjusted at Report creation time.
+Please note, the averages listed at the top of the scorecard are the average of all of the user sessions, not an average of the users averages listed in the table below the scoring section.

 Metric | Description |